Generalised Evasive Subspaces: Cutting Blocking Sets and Minimal Rank-Metric Codes

-\begin{remark} The property of being a $(\mathcal{D},h)$-scattered is crucial in the proof of Theorem~\ref{th:cutting}, since we can easily construct a subspace $U$ of dimension $(n-2)m+h+1$ meeting some element of~$\mD$ in a space of dimension $h+1$ for which $L_U$ is not a 2-cutting blocking set in~$X$.
+\begin{remark} The property of being a $(\mathcal{D},h)$-evasive is crucial in the proof of Theorem~\ref{th:cutting}, since we can easily construct a subspace $U$ of dimension $(n-2)m+h+1$ meeting some element of~$\mD$ in a space of dimension $h+1$ for which $L_U$ is not a 2-cutting blocking set in~$X$.
 Letting $X=X_0\oplus X_1$, where $X_0$ and $X_1$ are $\F_{q^m}$-subspace of dimension $2$ and $n-2$ respectively, and choosing $Y$ to be an $(h+1)$-dimensional subspace of an element of~$\mD$ contained in $X_0$, we have that $U=Y\oplus X_1$ does not define a 2-cutting blocking set, as the line defined by $X_0$ meets $L_U$ in only one point (cfr.
 Proposition \ref{prop:upperistight}). \end{remark}

-\begin{remark} Note that it can happen that $(\mathcal{D},h)$-scattered $\fq$-subspace of $X$ having dimension $(n-2)m+h+1$ does not exist, e.g. when it is excluded by the bound of Theorem~\ref{th:boundoldold}.
+\begin{remark} Note that it can happen that $(\mathcal{D},h)$-evasive $\fq$-subspace of $X$ having dimension $(n-2)m+h+1$ does not exist, e.g. when it is excluded by the bound of Theorem~\ref{th:boundoldold}.
 Indeed, such subspaces can only exist when

 that is, when

 \end{remark}

 We have the following consequence of Theorem~\ref{th:cutting}.